 A GP can take a swab from around your nose to check for the bacteria that causes impetigo.

-They might prescribe an antiseptic nasal cream.
+They might prescribe an antiseptic that you put in your nose.
 This is to try to clear the bacteria and stop the impetigo coming back.

-- 48 hours after you start using the medicine your GP prescribed
+- 48 hours after you start using the treatment your GP prescribed

 - when the patches dry out and crust over – if you do not get treatment

-Things you can do to help stop impetigo spreading or getting worse while it's still contagious:
+To help stop impetigo spreading or getting worse while it's contagious:

 Do